alttch/yedb-rs/README.md

 - Storage serialization formats supported: JSON (default), YAML, MessagePack and CBOR.

-- As binary type is not supported by *serde_json::Value* at this moment, Rust version can not handle binary key values.
+- As byte type is not supported by *serde_json::Value* at this moment, Rust version can not handle byte key values.

 - Contains: embedded library, async server and command-line client (TCP/Unix socket only).